JYang1997/Papers/README.md

 - **Notes and Implication**:
 	1. Sec 2.1, backed the idea that perfect-LFU is an "optimal" online policy when access distribution is static.
 And, the In-cache LFU performs noticeably worse than perfect  LFU due to its inaccurate frequency distribution.
 	2. Frequency based solution rarely
-	3. The novel CBF structure can be used to implement perfect-LFU like eviction scheme.
+	3. Their novel CBF structure can be used to implement perfect-LFU like eviction scheme.

 ### Expire related solution
 Segcache: a memory-efficient and scalable in-memory key-value cache for small objects